veikman/lisscad/README.md

 ```

 `lisscad` gives you the choice of consistency with standard geometric and
 English terms instead.
-For example, in its `english` prelude, `lisscad` has a
+For example, in its default `english` prelude, `lisscad`
-`square` function that draws squares, and a `rectangle` function that draws
+has a `square` function that draws squares, and a `rectangle` function that
-rectangles.
+draws rectangles.

 ```lisp
 (lisscad.prelude.._macro_.english)